About this dome

 - Dome 1: 46', mid

-In 2002 Ellen and I decided to buy land and build a new house and workshop / garage.
+In 2002 Ellen and I decided to buy land and build a new house and workshop/garage.
 We finished construction on the dome and started the organic farm operation.
-Our philosophies and polices incorporated in the new construction are:
+Our philosophies and policies incorporated in the new construction are:

-To buy as much locally as we can in regards of products and contractors.
+To buy as much locally as we can in regards to products and contractors.

 To be as energy and water efficient as possible with today’s available products.

 To demonstrate as many green/sustainable technologies and products available.

 To be off the electric grid 100% and to reduce the combustion of non-renewable/renewable fuels as much as possible.